Benjikuo/Play-chess-on-desktop/README.md

 <br>

 ## 📜 License
-This project is released under the **MIT License**.
+This project is released under the MIT License.
-Feel free to modify and use for learning or personal projects.
+You are free to use, modify, and share it for learning or personal projects.

 **Let the chess game begin!**